matthewgeng/imagerepo/README.md

 ### Users

 Currently, it's a really basic user structure.
-I wanted to have a url path similar to instagrams.
+I wanted to have a url path similar to Instagram's.
 There is no registration, but I plan to implment that soon!

 ![gif of user demo](./assets/users.gif)